 Contingent Goals are where your goals are dependent on a third party who you have limited influence over.

-To identify if your goals are contingent you ask yourself the question:
+To identify if your goals are contingent just ask yourself the question:

 “Is there some third partner who must HELP me/us to achieve any of my/our goals?”

-If the answer to this question is YES then you need to talk to that party about possible collaboration and what they will commit to in exchange for what from you.
+If the answer to this question is YES then you need to talk to that party about alignment and collaboration and what they will commit to in exchange for what from you.

 If this is not possible or the costs are too high then you need to change these goals or bring the contingent aspect of them in-house, for example, through executing via resources under your direct control.

 Thus you must replace Contingent Goals with Collaborative or Autonomous Goals.